 Benefits of Community Colleges

-.
-Community colleges offer training programs for those businesses, ensuring students that complete those program have marketable skills at graduation.
-Some partnerships even include job placement
+- Partnership with Businesses – A relatively new trend with many community colleges is the ability to partner with local businesses.
+Community colleges offer training programs for those businesses, ensuring students who complete those programs have marketable skills at graduation.
+Some partnerships even include job placement after graduation.

 Is Community College Right for You?